 LPG producers – act now or go away forever

-About two years ago I was deeply involved in some LPG project concepts for Africa.
-Already then I pointed out to my clients that I would go for LNG straight.
+/0 Comments/in Long Articles/by Rudolf HuberAbout two years ago I was deeply involved in some LPG project concepts for Africa.
+Already then I had pointed out to my clients that I would go for LNG straight.
 But they had their reasons to stick with LPG so I made sure they understood my reservations and I went to work.

 Yet, the problem, as so very often in Africa, was and still is infrastructure.
 On top goes a certain attitude when it comes to strategic thinking.
 Compared to their “Rest-of-the-world” brethren, African LPG terminals are paltry.
 Their harbors are shallow and their markets are underdeveloped.
 Not to forget, supply lines into the hinterland are patchy.
-The only thing that’s big there is a hunger for more of what they know- LPG, Kerosene, and diesel.
+The only big thing there is a hunger for more of what they know- LPG, Kerosene, and diesel.

 But what they really want is heating, light, cooking, and power.
 All things not only LPG provides with only a modicum of air pollution.
-In fact, LPG has always been something of an exotic side product in the history of hydrocarbons.
+LPG has always been something of an exotic side product in the history of hydrocarbons.
 It’s a leftover from either oil or Natural Gas production.
 It’s in use in regions or countries where Natural Gas has not gone – for whatever reason.

 Africa is big in this with its underdeveloped infrastructure.
 It’s the only big region where LPG still plays a fundamental role.
 It does so in any country below the Sahara desert and wherever you go.

 Natural Gas would be a much more potent option if only it were accessible to those people.
-For decades, all kinds of LNG and pipeline proposals have aimed at bringing Natural Gas to the African customer.
+For decades, all kinds of LNG and pipeline proposals have aimed at bringing Natural Gas to African customers.
 Only in the rarest of cases, any such project has been realized at all.
 One of those notable exceptions is the gas supply pipeline from Mozambique to South Africa.
-It’s a puny line but its there and it works.
+It’s a puny line but it’s there and it works.
 Hard to say the same about the West African Gas Pipeline.

 Up until a few years ago, the problem (and the excuse) was the lack of supply.
 But already in 2012, it became obvious to the informed observer that the scarcity will give way to oversupply eventually.

-In 2014 this did result in the hardest oversupply situation in Natural Gas and most notably LNG the world has ever experienced.
+In 2014 this resulted in the hardest oversupply situation in Natural Gas and most notably LNG the world has ever experienced.
 Speculation on the continuation of the bubble was rampant before the bubble burst.
 Everyone thought LNG would be hard to get and very expensive for the next decades.
 So, Africans did not even try.

 Now, it’s the suppliers that are in horrible pain as they cannot get rid of their wares anymore.
 The supply of LNG is going to grow for the next couple of years.
 No prospect for an easing on the horizon.